772/bevy-single-variable-function-mesh/README.md

 ## Details

-- This crate will automatically search for good vertices by comparing the slopes.
+- Feel free to add ideas to the bug tracker.
-- The default function (`f`) is called "squircle" and not "half squircle" in favor of short function names and because resulting mesh will be a full squircle.
+- This crate will automatically search for good vertices by comparing the slopes of the input function called `f`.

 ## License